 Huawei’s first self-developed wearable chip — the Kirin A1 — is powering the GT 2e.
 I don’t know if it’s the chipset or the touchscreen, but this watch is extremely laggy.
 Swipes sometimes took multiple seconds to load, and I experienced more ghost touches than I would have liked.
 If you do a lot of swiping around on your smartwatch to check performance stats, be warned.

-Android users who are looking for a mid-tier alternative to a Garmin watch will find a lot to like with Huawei’s latest smartwatch.
+Android users looking for a mid-tier alternative to a Garmin watch will find a lot to like with HUAWEI’s latest smartwatch.
 The low price, good fitness tracking, and overall design make the lack of third-party apps sting a bit less.
-I think everyone should keep an eye on Huawei’s smartwatches going forward.
+I think everyone should keep an eye on HUAWEI’s smartwatches going forward.
 Once the company improves its fitness reporting and adds more smart features, the GT line might be a force to be reckoned with.

 What are your thoughts on our HUAWEI Watch GT 2e review?
 Are you planning on buying one?